hidecode221b/Radia/readme_mac_python.md

 This is a note to build radia on python/macOS.
 When python is updated, you can make a new so in the following procedure.
 I tested radia.so with python version [2.7](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-27m-darwin.so), [3.7](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-37m-darwin.so), and [3.8](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-38-darwin.so) but you can build it on your environment in the same way.
 You can also see [YouTube Video](https://youtu.be/mbbfCD5LF5c).

+1. You should install the command line developer tools in the terminal `xcode-select --install` [link](https://mac.install.guide/commandlinetools/).
+1. If you have recent mac, python version 3 is only available, so open the terminal `sudo ln -s /usr/bin/python3 /usr/local/bin/python` with password [link](https://stackoverflow.com/questions/71591971/how-can-i-fix-the-zsh-command-not-found-python-error-macos-monterey-12-3).
-1. Download code in zip and unzip it.
+1. Download the Radia code in zip from this repository and unzip it.
 1. Open terminal and `make all` in the radia-master directory.
 If you have previous build, delete them first with password.
 1. Move the directory **/cpp/py/** and `python3 setup.py install` in terminal.
 1. Make a copy of **/cpp/py/build/** *lib.macosx-10.9-x86_64-X.X/radia.cpython-XXm-darwin.so* (names depend on environment).